edelgrace/blog/content/post/2010-04-10-nooo-i-dont-want-it-to-end.md

 My mom is sick right now.
 Some infection in some part of her body.
 It sounds painful. =/ I hope she gets better soon.

 I only got to see Cloud once this spring break, but I think that's okay.
 He seems pretty miserable just home alone.
 I wish I could tell my parents about him and they would be happy.
 Be like one of those moms who gives dating advice to their daughters and stuff.
-I know they care for me but I just want to know what it's like&#8230;
+I know they care for me but I just want to know what it's like...

 So, I'm still listening to Joanna Newsom.
 Reminds me of Bjork!